promiscuous-io/promiscuous/README.md

 ### Subscriber side

-Meanwhile, On the subscriber side, a worker is waiting for messages.
+Meanwhile, on the subscriber side, a worker is waiting for messages.

 1. It all starts when _the pump_ receives a message from the broker.
 2. The pump passes the received message to the _message synchronizer_ thread.